 AIG teams are taking active steps to support colleagues and the community in the wake of Hurricanes Harvey and Irma:

 Corporate Citizenship Reports

 At AIG, we know that our commitment to operating as a responsible corporate citizen is central to our success as a business.
-Our 2015 Corporate Citizenship Report shares how we’re making an impact in our communities around the world to help create a safer and more secure future for all.
+Our 2016 Corporate Citizenship Update shares how we’re making an impact in three key areas:

 Making a Difference